jo3-l/notes/chem/measurement/uncertainties.md

 ## Mixed operations

+> [!warning] Common Mistake

-**Do not round uncertainties in intermediate calculations; only do so at the end.** Similar reasoning as in [[significant-figures#Mixed operations | mixed operations with s.f.]] applies.
+When performing a series of operations with uncertainties, **do not round in intermediate calculations; only do so at the end.** Similar reasoning as in [[significant-figures#Mixed operations | mixed operations with s.f.]] applies.